-If your flash drive needs demand blazing fast speeds, then one of the best USB flash drives to consider is the Patriot Supersonic Rage 2 is definitely the one for you.
+If your flash drive needs blazing fast speeds, then one of the best USB flash drives to consider is the Patriot Supersonic Rage 2.
 Sure, the price is high, but we were blown away with just how fast this device is.
 If you need to move around large files quickly, then this is definitely worth the cost.

+The flash drive utilizes MLC Nand and has an LED light for indicating transfers.
 It also comes with 128GB of storage space, which is a phenomenal amount to carry around in your pocket.
-Just make sure you don't lose it!
+This large capacity flash drive is perfect for traveling media professional, just make sure you don't lose it!(opens in new tab)

 The brilliantly priced SanDisk Extreme CZ80 is among the best USB drives, as it offers plenty of storage space and fast file transfer speeds.
 Be prepared to be impressed as while it’s priced more towards the budget end of USB sticks, its performance is anything but budget.
-This one’s is a speedy little performer.
+Its read speeds go up to 190MB/s and write speeds extend to 170MB/s.
+This one is a speedy little performer.

 Plus, the slide-out design of this stick means you can tuck the USB interface into the body when not in use, protecting it and minimizing the risk of it getting damaged when you're carrying it around.(opens in new tab)